i6/ibg/foreword.rst

   .. image:: /images/picI.png
      :align: left

-.. raw:: latex

-    \dropcap{i}

-t would, I think, be immodest to compare myself to Charles Bourbaki (1816--97), French hero of the Crimean War and renowned strategist, a man offered nothing less as a reward than the throne of Greece (he declined).
+|I|\t would, I think, be immodest to compare myself to Charles
+Bourbaki (1816--97), French hero of the Crimean War and renowned strategist, a man offered nothing less as a reward than the throne of Greece (he declined).
 It may be in order, though, to say a few words